A Quick Overview of Ball Valves

 The valve and actuator may perform important roles within a mechanical assembly.
 A more sophisticated type of ball valve called a "globe valve" sometimes serves as a control valve in auto transmissions.
 It helps regulate flow control.

 Additionally, you'll find ball valves serving in both commercial and residential infrastructure settings.
 They enable operators to turn the flow of water or gas on or off conveniently simply by turning a lever handle at right angles.
-These devices perform a useful role in the delivery of water, heating oil, and natural gas.
+These devices perform a useful role in the delivery of water, heating oil, and natural gas, much like solenoid valves do.

 Numerous enterprises rely upon these reliable industrial valves.
 Some of the economic sectors the use ball valves extensively include the mining industry, agricultural producers, the oil and gas industry, the construction industry, the transportation industry, the consumer goods industry, and the chemical industry.
 Variations in ball valve designs have permitted the adaptation of this valve for use in diverse settings.
 (Some examples of specialized types of ball valves include the float ball valves and the trunnion ball valve.)